WilsJT/Self-Driving/README.md

 ![template](https://user-images.githubusercontent.com/69861524/166853656-3ef664b1-1c96-4dca-b68d-29fa1a09b9b2.jpg)

-An issue with the method above is that I would need to find a way to determine which points correspond to which angle.
-Another method I came up with was to create individual templates, each corresponding to a single angle.
-That way, I could find the points and their corresponding angles.
-This method was too slow in testing since it required multiple masking operations.

 ## Computing Distances

 As mentioned in the template section, I need a way to determine which points correspond to which angle.
 Using the equation for a line, y=mx+b, I can determine if a point is along an angle.
 Knowing which point corresponds to which angle makes it easy to determine the closest point for each angle and their distances.